 Duquesne University School of Nursing

 Duquesne was the first school in Pennsylvania to establish a BSN program in 1937 and the first in the nation to establish an online nursing Ph.D. in 1997.
 It offers undergraduate and graduate degrees in nursing.
-Located in downtown Pittsburgh, Duquesne, in the fall of 2014, will introduce its online RN.BSN.
+Located in downtown Pittsburgh, Duquesne introduced its online RN/BSN in the fall of 2014.

 Franciscan University of Steubenville

 Located in Steubenville, Ohio, Franciscan University offers an undergraduate degree in nursing.
-A Catholic education institution, Franciscan’s program is engaged with the university’s Catholic faith.
+Franciscan’s program is engaged with the university’s Catholic faith.
 Students receive clinical experience in medical, surgical, pediatric, psychiatric, obstetric, and community health nursing.

 Indiana University of Pennsylvania